Vladimir-Sazontov/Developing-Data-Products/index.md

 1. To load and visualize stock data provided by Yahoo Finance;

-2. To apply some basic techincal indicators for this data.
+2. To apply some basic technical indicators for this data.

 The core calculations are performed using quantmod R-package.
 Detailed information can be found here: